dvci/shc-web-verifier/README.md

 ### Disable CDSi supporting data execution

-Tp prevent the CDSi logic from executing and validating health cards, update the following configuration setting in src/components/App/App.config.js.
+To prevent the CDSi logic from executing and validating health cards, update the following configuration setting in src/components/App/App.config.js.

 ```
 const config = {